 You can read more about why sourdough is easier to digest amongst many other benefits of sourdough bread and why it is better for most people by clicking this link to the real bread campaign.

 Sourdough Starter Ingredients

-- You will also need a large jar with a lid
+- You will also need a large jar or bowl or any other food safe container with a lid

 Mix 50 grams of flour and 50 ml water together in a small bowl and then pour it into the large jar and cover with the lid.
 If you want to see how much it rises you can put a mark to the level of the flour mixture.
 See how much it has risen the next day.

 You will see that the mixture is getting bubbly and this is perfectly fine.
 Make more of the 50 gram flour and water mixture and add it to the jar and mix.
 Leave at room temperature and leave it overnight again.